Strategies to Prevent a Picky Eater

 Create a Zen Dining Experience

 Would you want to eat next to a leaf blower?
 Exactly.
 Feed your dog in a quiet, calm spot.
-No kids yelling, no vacuum roaring, no squirrels doing gymnastics out the window.
+No kids yelling, no vacuum roaring, and no squirrels doing gymnastics out the window.

 Make Mealtime Interesting (but Not Too Interesting)